fluxcd/flux/site/how-it-works.md

 1. A developer makes changes
 2. An operational cluster is now out of date and needs to be updated
-3. Flux automatically observes those changes and deploys them to the cluster
+3. Flux observes those changes and deploys them to the cluster
 4. Flux maintains the current state of the cluster (e.g. in the event of failure)